 The company is taking a staged approach, migrating towards green hydrogen production.
 Its latest efforts include green hydrogen using renewable energy sources at H2TAS in Tasmania, and H2OK in the US state of Oklahoma.

-On 16 May of 2022 Woodside Petroleum changed its name to Woodside Energy Group to reflect its focus on green hydrogen.ย The stock price closed at $28.77 per share, rising to five-year high of $38.39, before falling to $30.31 as of 27 March of 2024.
+On 16 May of 2022 Woodside Petroleum changed its name to Woodside Energy Group to reflect its focus on green hydrogen.
+The stock price closed at $28.77 per share, rising to five-year high of $38.39, before falling to $30.31 as of 27 March of 2024.

-Source: ASX 27 March 2024
+Source: ASX Website

 Fortescue Metals Group (ASX: FMG)

-The subsidiary generated some controversy with its early prediction of fifteen million tonnes of green hydrogen per annum by 2030.ย FFI maintains the goal is achievable, given the companyโ€™s technology enhancements, global presence, and exploding demand for green hydrogen.
+Iron ore giant Fortescue Metals has expanded its efforts toward green hydrogen production from providing clean energy for its own operations to producing and exporting green hydrogen from renewables around the world.
+To that end, the parent Fortescue spawned a child – Fortescue Futures Industries (FFI).
+The subsidiary generated some controversy with its early prediction of fifteen million tonnes of green hydrogen per annum by 2030.
+FFI maintains the goal is achievable, given the company’s technology enhancements, global presence, and exploding demand for green hydrogen.
 Fortescue is in the hunt to become one of the best hydrogen stocks ASX investors can buy.

-Source: ASX 27 March 2024
+Source: ASX Website

 Sparc Technologies (ASX: SPN)